The $1 million mistake: Abercrombie & Fitch to pay for electronic I-9 system deficiencies

 The U.S. Immigration and Customs Enforcement’s (ICE) Office of Homeland Security Investigations (HSI) announced today it had reached a $1,047,110 fine settlement agreement with the clothing retailer Abercrombie & Fitch for numerous technology-related deficiencies in the company’s electronic I-9 system.

-According to the ICE press release, the settlement was reached as a result of a November 2008 I-9 audit of Abercrombie & Fitch’s retail stores in Michigan.
+According to ICE, the settlement was reached as a result of a November 2008 I-9 audit of Abercrombie & Fitch’s retail stores in Michigan.
 Although details of the investigation have not been made public, it appears that the audit revealed severe problems with the company’s electronic I-9 system, which led ICE to question the integrity of the underlying I-9s and compound the assessed penalties and fines.
 Despite the apparent failure of the I-9 system to achieve its ultimate goal, ICE reported that there was no evidence that the company knowingly hired any undocumented workers (which would have led to even more severe fines).
 Today’s announcement will undoubtedly cause a certain amount of panic for any employer that has adopted an electronic I-9 system or that is in the market for such a system.
 While panic (in small, controlled doses) can be a good thing, let’s see if we can temper it by analyzing this settlement agreement and providing some guidelines on how to assess an electronic I-9 solution (or vendor, as I shall refer to it hereinafter) for overall compliance to the regulations.

 The 2006 interim final regulations (it’s not quite final, but we still really mean it)